Robidoux family: Joseph Robidoux I

 Joseph Robidoux I (20 March 1701 – 1778), the second son of Guillaume Robidou and Marie Françoise Guérin.
-He was born in La Prairie, Quebec, Canada, and was part of the second generation of the Robidoux family born in North America.
+He was born in La Prairie, a seigneurie in New France (which became today is part of the province of Quebec, Canada), and was part of the second generation of the Robidoux family born in North America.
 Because of the large number of descendants named Joseph Robidoux, the significant ones are highlighted by Roman numerals, even though they did not use such an indicator during their lives.

 The vulnerabilities demonstrated by the Battle of Quebec in 1690 caused the Canadians to bolster defensive positions, which served their purpose until the Battle of Quebec (Battle of the Plains of Abraham) in 1759 when the British were successful in their assault.
 This was known by the British as part of the Annus Mirabilis of 1759.
 Two of the sons of Joseph, François and Antoine, died in this battle.
 Following his father's profession, Joseph entered the fur trade at its peak.
 By the middle half of the 18th century the fur trade was in a slow decline, and Joseph's children began migrating south to American cities such as Detroit, Chicago and St. Louis.

 He married twice, first to Marie-Anne Fonteneau (1 December 1699 – 16 February 1735), daughter of Pierre Fonteneau, and had six children including Joseph Robidoux II.
 Widowed, Joseph married second to Marie-Louise Robert (b.
 17 October 1715), daughter of André Robert, and had seven children.
-Joseph died In Yamaska, Quebec, Canada, in 1778.
+Joseph died in Yamaska, Quebec, Canada, in 1778.